rpsjosh1958/agent_application/README.md

 # Insurance Agent Flutter App

-A Flutter mobile application designed for insurance agents to efficiently collect, manage, and track prospect information.
+A Flutter mobile application designed for insurance agents to onboard a customer they meet on the field.

 # Install dependencies
 flutter pub get